 How to Combine Ingredients: 2 Ways

 Place all of the ingredients in a bowl and mix it until everything is all nice and stirred up.

-Per my 11-year-old wanna-be chef daughter.. you first need to mix the ketchup and the brown sugar together.
+First, mix the ketchup and the brown sugar together.
 Make sure it's stirred well so that everything is combined.

 Next, add the mustard powder and paprika and stir until it's all combined.
 The last part would be to add the Worchestershire sauce, stir, then add the vinegar.
-Add any salt or pepper after to fit your taste.
+Add any salt or pepper to fit your taste.